dev16mehta/ScrabbleGame/README.md

 # ScrabbleGame

-A complete scrabble game written in Python3 with the following features:
+A complete scrabble game is written in Python3 with the following features:

 * challenge mode
 * time limit